Programs and Services

 Please be aware there is a rate schedule that is calculated based on distance, number of stops required, and gas prices.
 To book transportation contact the office at least 2 business days in advance of the trip, if possible.
 Please be prepared to tell us the date and time of the trip, the destination address, the doctor's name (if applicable), how long your visit may be, how many stops may be required and whether you require assistance getting in and out of the vehicle.
 This information assists us in locating an appropriate vehicle, preparing our volunteer drivers for the destination and the amount of time required for the trip.

-In an effort to ensure communication and the safety of our clients we offer a number of 'touch base' programs.
+In an effort to ensure communication and the safety of our clients we offer these 'touch base' programs:

 Reassurance Calls are made by volunteers on a regular basis each week to provide a friendly voice and reassurance.
 There is no charge for this program.